Applying for Financial Aid

 - Financial aid funds are applied directly to the student’s tuition account;

-- Refunds can be used to cover living expenses, purchase text books and equipment, or pay other education-related costs;
+- Refunds can be used to cover living expenses, purchase equipment, or pay other education-related costs;

-- Refunds are processed by the Office of Student Accounts (located on the main campus in the White-Gravenor Building);
+- Refunds are processed by the Office of Revenue and Receivables (located on the main campus in the White-Gravenor Building);

-- Refunds are requested through MyAccess and students can choose to receive their refund by either direct-deposit or a check mailed to the student’s local address.
+- Refunds are requested through MyAccess; students can choose to receive their refund by either direct-deposit or a check mailed to the student’s local address.